el-tocino/localcroft/README.md

 # Local mycroft things

-This includes two updates to help run a local instance of mycroft, and one how-i-did-it for running a local wikipedia copy.
+This includes several file changes to help run a local instance of mycroft, and one how-i-did-it for running a local wikipedia copy.
+They can be used piecemeal or all at once.

 # localDS-fix